myshell-ai/AIlice/README.md

 pip install google-api-python-client
 ```

-Then simply restart AIlice.
+Then simply restart Ailice.

 <a name="virtual-environment-settings-for-code-execution"></a>
 ### Virtual Environment Settings for Code Execution
 By default, code execution utilizes the local environment.
-To prevent potential AI errors leading to irreversible losses, it is recommended to install Docker, build a container, and modify AIlice's configuration file (AIlice will provide the configuration file location upon startup).
+To prevent potential AI errors leading to irreversible losses, it is recommended to install Docker, build a container, and modify Ailice's configuration file (Ailice will provide the configuration file location upon startup).
 Configure its code execution module (AScripter) to operate within a virtual environment.

 ```bash
 docker build -t env4scripter .
 docker run -d -p 127.0.0.1:59000-59200:59000-59200 --name scripter env4scripter
 ```

-In my case, when AIlice starts, it informs me that the configuration file is located at ~/.config/ailice/config.json, so I modify it in the following way
+In my case, when Ailice starts, it informs me that the configuration file is located at ~/.config/ailice/config.json, so I modify it in the following way

 ```bash
 nano ~/.config/ailice/config.json